Quick Start

 Terminal connection keeps dropping

-Symptoms: launchpod login opens browser but never completes.
+Symptoms: launchpod login opens your browser but never completes.

 Commands fail with "Unauthorized"